Unleash/unleash/website/docs/how-to/how-to-use-the-admin-api.md

      https://app.unleash-hosted.com/demo/api/admin/features/Demo/toggle/on
 ```

 **Great success!** We have now enabled the feature flag.
-We can also verify that it was actually changed by the API user by navigating [Event Log](/reference/events#event-log) and filtering events for this feature flag.
+We can also verify that it was actually changed by the API user by navigating to [Event Log](/reference/events#event-log) and filtering events for this feature flag.

 ![Feature flag events showing that it was last updated by "admin-api".](/img/api_access_history.png)